PacktPublishing/LLM-Engineers-Handbook/README.md

 ## Comet ML & Opik

-If you created an account and have set the `COMET_API_KEY` correctly, you can visualize the results on their self-hosted dashboards at:
+You can visualize the results on their self-hosted dashboards if you created a Comet account and correctly set the `COMET_API_KEY` env var.
+As Opik is powered by Comet, you don't have to set up anything else along Comet:
 - [Comet ML (for experiment tracking)](https://www.comet.com/)
 - [Opik (for prompt monitoring)](https://www.comet.com/opik)